letelescope/ascom-flat-panel/README.md

 ## Introduction

 This project is an open source initiative, under the MIT license, by *Le Telescope*.
-This is the v1 of a fully automated and drivable motorized flat panel/dust cap.
-The device is nicknamed FFFPV1.
+This is the v2 of a fully automated and drivable motorized flat panel/dust cap.
+The device is nicknamed FFFP.
 Don't ask why!
 If you still want to know, see the  [misc. section](#miscellaneous) of this readme.

 This project should contain all you need to build your own *ASCOM* and/or *INDI* driven Flat Panel.

-- [firmware](./firmware/fffpv1_firmware/): Firware of the programble chip used to control the panel and its cover
+- [firmware](./firmware/fffp_firmware/): Firware of the programble chip used to control the panel and its cover
 - [drivers](./drivers/): Implementation of the drivers
   - [ASCOM](./drivers/ASCOM/) : Implementation of the *ASCOM* driver
   - [INDI](./drivers/indi/) : Implementation of the *INDI* driver